Gaming

 Nottingham Internship Scheme

-Undertake an internship with a local business or charity during the easter or summer vacation.
-Develop relevant skills needed by employers in the gaming industry, and work with local small to medium businesses.
+Undertake an internship with a local business or charity during the Easter or summer vacation.
+Develop relevant transferable skills for many careers and work with local small to medium businesses.

 Other ways to gain experience